GitHub Agentic Workflows

 processing it.
 Generate a final report with statistics.

-What the agent will implement: Maintain a state file with items to process (todo) and completed items (done).
-After processing each item, immediately update the state so the workflow can resume if interrupted.
+The agent maintains a state file with items to process and completed items, updating it after each item so the workflow can resume if interrupted:

 {